aws-samples/hyperledger-on-kubernetes/eks/README.md

 It will take around 20 minutes to create your EKS cluster, so go and get a cup of coffee.

-If you need to delete the EKS cluster, run `eksctl delete cluster —name=<CLUSTER_NAME>` to trigger the deletion of the stack.
+If you need to delete the EKS cluster, run `eksctl delete cluster --name=<CLUSTER_NAME>` to trigger the deletion of the stack.

 The script `create-eks.sh` also runs the script `efs/deploy-ec2.sh`.
 Note that this script obtains the list of subnets created by eksctl.
 Since eksctl now creates public and private subnets, the script only uses the first 3 subnets in the list.